Qi-Zhan/vscode-count/README.md

 This extension contributes the following settings:

 * `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `myExtension.language`: Language to use for the count.

 ## Known Issues

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1

-Initial release of ...
+Initial release of vscount!

 **Enjoy!**